Georgia HOSA has outlined 5 areas of attire for students attending events.

 No dress code can cover all contingencies so HOSA members must use a certain amount of judgment in their choice of clothing to wear.
 HOSA members who experience uncertainty about acceptable HOSA attire should ask his/her HOSA local or state advisor.

 Here are a few more tips to help you understand the HOSA Dress Code.

 - Casual tank or tube tops, t-shirts, sweat pants/shirts, or tennis shoes are never acceptable.

-• Clothing that works well for the beach, yard work, dance clubs, exercise sessions, and sports contests is NOT appropriate for HOSA events, meetings, and conference sessions.
+- Clothing that works well for the beach, yard work, dance clubs, exercise sessions, and sports contests is NOT appropriate for HOSA events, meetings, and conference sessions.

 - Clothing that reveals too much cleavage, your back, your chest, your stomach or your underwear is not appropriate for HOSA delegates.

 - Clothing should be pressed and never wrinkled.
 Torn, dirty, or frayed clothing is unacceptable.
 Any clothing that has words, terms, or pictures that may be offensive to HOSA delegates or guests is unacceptable.

-Flip-flops and thong sandals are flat, backless, made of rubber or leather, plain or embellished with beads, etc., consisting of a flat sole held loosely on the foot by a Y-shaped strap, like a thin thong, that passes between the first (big) and second toes and around either side of the foot.
+A: Flip-flops and thong sandals are flat, backless, made of rubber or leather, plain or embellished with beads, etc., consisting of a flat sole held loosely on the foot by a Y-shaped strap, like a thin thong, that passes between the first (big) and second toes and around either side of the foot.